-Potentially Potentially Significant Unless Mitigation Less Than modestation and his value moths, and mose transit?
-Significant Impact Incorporated Significant Impact No Impact pedestrian and bicycle paths, and mass transit?b.
-Conflict with an applicable congestion management program, $\boxtimes$ demand measures, or other standards established by the county congestion management agency for designated roads or highways? Ш c.
-Result in a change in air traffic patterns, including either an increase in traffic levels or a change in location that results in substantial safety risks? d.
-Substantially increase hazards to a design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)? e.
-Result in inadequate emergency access? $\boxtimes$ f.
-Conflict with adopted policies, plans, or programs regarding public transit, bicycle, or pedestrian facilities, or otherwise decrease the performance or safety of such facilities?
-XVII.
+Potentially Significant Impact Potentially Significant Unless Mitigation Incorporated Less Than Significant Impact No Impact pedestrian and bicycle paths, and mass transit?
+Significant impact incorporated Significant impact i to impact b.
+Conflict with an applicable congestion management program, including, but not limited to level of service standards and travel demand measures, or other standards established by the county congestion management agency for designated roads or highways? \boxtimes c.
+Result in a change in air traffic patterns, including either an increase in traffic levels or a change in location that results in substantial safety risks? \boxtimes d.
+Substantially increase hazards to a design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)? \boxtimes e.
+Result in inadequate emergency access? \bowtie f.
+Conflict with adopted policies, plans, or programs regarding public transit, bicycle, or pedestrian facilities, or otherwise decrease the performance or safety of such facilities? \boxtimes XVII.
 UTILITIES.
 Would the project: a.
-Exceed wastewater treatment requirements of the applicable Regional Water Quality Control Board? $\boxtimes$ b.
-Require or result in the construction of new water or wastewater treatment facilities or expansion of existing facilities, the construction of which could cause significant environmental effects? c.
+Exceed wastewater treatment requirements of the applicable Regional Water Quality Control Board? \square b.
+Require or result in the construction of new water or wastewater treatment facilities or expansion of existing facilities, the construction of which could cause significant environmental effects? \boxtimes c.
 Require or result in the construction of new stormwater drainage facilities or expansion of existing facilities, the construction of which could cause significant environmental effects? d.
-Have sufficient water supplies available to serve the project from existing entitlements and resources, or are new or expanded entitlements needed? e.
+Have sufficient water supplies available to serve the project from existing entitlements and resources, or are new or expanded entitlements needed? \square e.
 Result in a determination by the wastewater treatment provider which serves or may serve the project that it has adequate capacity to serve the project's projected demand in addition to the provider's existing commitments? f.
-Be served by a landfill with sufficient permitted capacity to accommodate the project's solid waste disposal needs? $\boxtimes$ g.
-Comply with federal, state, and local statutes and regulations related to solid waste?
-XVIII.
+Be served by a landfill with sufficient permitted capacity to accommodate the project's solid waste disposal needs? \boxtimes g.
+Comply with federal, state, and local statutes and regulations related to solid waste? \boxtimes XVIII.
 MANDATORY FINDINGS OF SIGNIFICANCE. a.
 Does the project have the potential to degrade the quality of the environment, substantially reduce the habitat of fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, reduce the number or restrict the range of a rare or endangered plant or animal or eliminate important

 Potentially Significant Impact Potentially Significant Unless Mitigation Incorporated Less Than Significant Impact No Impact examples of the major periods of California history or prehistory? b.
 Does the project have impacts which are individually limited, but cumulatively considerable? ("Cumulatively considerable" means that the incremental effects of an individual project are considerable when viewed in connection with the effects of past projects, the effects of other current projects, and the effects of probable future projects). c.
-Does the project have environmental effects which cause substantial adverse effects on human beings, either directly or indirectly?
-DISCUSSION OF THE ENVIRONMENTAL EVA (See Attachment B) LUATION (A tach additional s heets if necessary)
+Does the project have environmental effects which cause substantial adverse effects on human beings, either directly or indirectly? \boxtimes

+DISCUSSION OF THE ENVIRONMENTAL EVALUATION (Attach additional sheets if necessary) (See Attachment B)